throwaway-github-account-alex/coding-exercise/README.md

 Merry Christmas chaps!

-Thanks very much for considering me, I think I've enjoyed all of the parts of the interview, especially this part.
-C++11/20 is becoming as enjoyable to use as Python, but with strong type checking.
+Thanks very much for considering me; I've enjoyed all of the parts of the interview, especially this part.
+C++11/20 is becoming as easy to use as Python.